rockroman/PP3_The_Coach/README.md

 ### User Input Validation
 - Displays an error message if user input is not in a form that was expected or inside given parameters
-- Asks for a new input and provides guidance to user on how to make valid input
+- Asks for new input and provides guidance to user on how to make valid input
 - User stories covered: 5,6,13,15

 <details>